ssafari/ai_engineering_projects/README.md

   - K-Fold cross-validation (not used in these projects)
   - LOOCV cross-validation (not used in these projects)
 - Creating the model and fitting it with splited data
-- Regularizations:
+- Regularizations: (Bias Variance Trade Off - Overfitting and Underfitting)
-  - L1: LASSO
+  - L1: LASSO - for effectively performing feature selection by removing irrelevant features from the mode in high-dimentional data
-  - L2: Ridge Regression
+  - L2: Ridge Regression - to prevent overfitting and improve model stability.
 - Decision Tree
 - Random Forest
 - Statical Analysis